Kolka2/AutoAppInstaller/README.md

 Automatically install apps from Play Store, RuStore, F-Droid and local folder on your Android smartphone using Appium

+## Known issues

+- Google Play Protection may flag your choice and show the "unsafe app blocked" window, warning you that the application you are currently installing was created for an older Android version.
+This case is not handled by AppInstaller and it will break the process.
+- Installations via RuStore are unreliable and frequently encounter issues.
+- Local apps are being reinstalled.
+It's a bug.

 ## How it works

 The program uses Appium + UiAutomator2 driver and its dotnet-client to automate installation process.